AI Emoji Rain - Colorful Emojis Falling from the Sky

 if(e.a<=0){emojis.splice(i,1);continue;}

-Sets fill color to black with current alpha transparency, sets text size to emoji's size, and draws the emoji character at its current x,y position
+Sets the fill color to black at the emoji's current opacity, sets the text size to the emoji's stored size, then draws the emoji character at its current x,y position.

 mousePressed()